Pathways for projects

 An obvious way to get people from your community involved in your project is to hold public events: an energy day, a stall at a market or village fete, a film night, talks, or demonstrations, or a public consultations.

 All events need careful planning.
-This section contains a range of resources to help you plan, promote or facilitate an event that pulls in the public and other stakeholders, is on-message and well-run.
+Thes resources will help you plan, promote or facilitate an event that pulls in the public and other stakeholders, is on-message and well-run.

 In this section you can find a series of exercises which will help you and your community or group in the development of your project.